dicarlolab/mkturk/public/readme.md

 SampleON: Duration in milliseconds that sample image is presented

-SampleScale: Size of sample image in units of sample image width. sampleScal=1 displays a npx x npx image on npx x npx screen pixels on the screen (i.e. no up or down sampling/resizing/filtering of the image)
+SampleScale (computed internally and stored in ENV.SampleScale instead of provided by user in TASK params): Size of sample image in units of sample image width. sampleScale=1 displays a npx x npx image on npx x npx screen pixels on the screen (i.e. no up or down sampling/resizing/filtering of the image)

+SampleSizeInches: Size of sample image in physical inches on the screen. sampleSizeInches = 0.834444 displays a 256 x 256 image on 256 x 256 screen pixels on the google pixel c screen (i.e. no up or down sampling/resizing/filtering of the image)

 Separated: 0=subject was paired with conspecific during task, 1=individual housed was separated from conspecific